lawquarter/Claude-Podcast/readme.md

 ## Support

-For support, please open an issue in the GitHub repository or contact [your contact information].
+For support, please open an issue in the GitHub repository.